 - be aware that different degrees of alcohol misuse will require different levels of intervention and understand specific activities that can prevent, protect, and promote

-Healthcare professionals should be aware of the interventions at population level, which include:
+Healthcare professionals (which include directors of public health and commissioners) should be aware of the structures and interventions which are likely to exist at a local population level, which includes:

-- Health and Wellbeing Boards including alcohol in their Joint Strategic Needs Assessment (JSNA) and commissioning services to address the needs of the population
+- alcohol as a part of Health and Wellbeing Boards’ Joint Strategic Needs Assessment (JSNA) and that there are commissioned services to address the needs of the population

-- adhering to commissioning standards available for alcohol services (see NICE quality standards)
+- commissioned alcohol services adhere to clinical and public health standards (see NICE quality standards)

-- representing public health and other health concerns in local alcohol licensing process and decisions
+- public health and other health concerns are represented in local alcohol licensing process and decisions

-- providers collecting data on patients that are experiencing alcohol problems
+- alcohol treatment and other health providers collect data on patients who are experiencing alcohol problems

-- sharing appropriate data between health, social care and community safety organisations to target prevention activity and co-ordinate care
+- data is shared between health, social care and community safety organisations to target prevention activity and co-ordinate care

-Community health professionals and providers of specialist services can have an impact by:
+Community health professionals (including, commissioners) and providers of specialist services can have an impact by:

 - developing targeted social marketing and public health campaigns to encourage lower-risk drinking in the population